-An ACT mathematics score of 20 or better or an SAT mathematics score of 480 or better is necessary for placement in MTH 110 or MTH 112, and exempts students from taking the placement test.
-An ACT score of 18 can be used for placement in MTH 100.
-An ACT math score of 17 or below requires placement testing.
+An ACT mathematics score of 20 or better or an SAT mathematics score of 480 or better is necessary for placement in MTH 100/103/231, and exempts students from taking the placement test.
+An ACT score of 18 or 19 can be used for placement in MTH 098/116.
+An ACT mathematics score of 17 or below requires placement testing or registration in the Bridge or HAWK program.